Translation:Would you like to eat?

 Lack of knowledge has never stopped me from expressing an opinion, however.

 My understanding is the present subjunctive generally appears in a dependent clause.
 So, "¿Quieras comer?" might not mean anything.
 That is, you could translate the words into the simple present tense, but the subjunctive mood wouldn't apply.

 Good points.
 I recalled a lesson form Spanishpodcast.org where the lady from Barcelona emphatically states that quisiera should NOT be used in questions.
 It's use in super polite requests to substitute for the conditional "querría" is accepted, but according to her, it should never be used as such in questions, as Duo has done in this lesson.
 It would be interesting to hear if other Spanish speaking natives agree.

-"Quisiera (Past subjunctive - The most polite.
+"Quisiera (Past subjunctive - very polite and formal.)
 No really literal translation exists that you would use in English.
 The most "literal" translation would probably be "If it were possible, I would have wanted".
 But it more accurately translates as "If you could, I would like" or "if you could be so kind, I would like"

 Indeed.
 DL has questionable translations for this topic, not even to mention the topic of Subjunctive.
 Almost every sentence there have more then 50-200 comments.
 Basically people do not agree with DL.

 Who are people behind DL?
 Why are translations so INCONSISTENT?
 Yes, it is free tool, but is it really hard to hire linguists to VERIFY translations?

 I am not a native english speaker and just decided to care less about "100% CORRECT" english translations of these topics.